robota-x/gdg_lesson4/README.md

     - send a string as a response
     - inspect the cookie-cutter html file and remember the js script
     - send the file instead

+* serve multiple files
+    - uncomment the script and css and check the error
+    - create new route to serve js